cypress-io/cypress/cypress/v1.0/documentation/1-Commands/65-writeFile.md

-slug: writefile-2
+slug: writefile
-excerpt: Write a file with the specified contents
+excerpt: Write to a file with the specified contents

-Writes a file with the specified contents.
+Writes to a file with the specified contents.
 JavaScript arrays and objects are stringified and formatted into text.
-If the path to the file does not exist, it will be created.
+If the path to the file does not exist, the file and it's path will be created.
 If the file already exists, it will be over-written.

 | | |
 |--- | --- |